DynamoDS/RefineryToolkits/README.md

 - Download the latest release from the [Releases page](https://github.com/radumg/DynaWeb/releases)
 - unzip the downloaded file
-- once unzipped, copy the `DynaWeb` folder to the location of your Dynamo packages  :
+- once unzipped, copy the `GenerativeToolkit` folder to the location of your Dynamo packages  :
-    - `%appdata%\Dynamo\Dynamo Core\1.3\packages` for Dynamo Sandbox, replacing `1.3` with your version of Dynamo
+    - `%appdata%\Dynamo\Dynamo Core\2\packages` for Dynamo Sandbox, replacing `2` with your version of Dynamo
-    - `%appdata%\Dynamo\Dynamo Revit\1.3\packages` for Dynamo for Revit, replacing `1.3` with your version of Dynamo
+    - `%appdata%\Dynamo\Dynamo Revit\2\packages` for Dynamo for Revit, replacing `2` with your version of Dynamo
-- start Dynamo, the package should now be listed as `DynWWW` in the library.
+- start Dynamo, the package should now be listed as `GenerativeToolkit` in the library.

 ### Still can't see the package in Dynamo ?